britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Message Transmission

-As noted in {{protocol-processing}} many messages are sent in reply to messages received from peers.
+As noted in {{proto-processing}} many messages are sent in reply to messages received from peers.
 Servers may also originate messages on their own, based on their configuration and policy: